How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Best spray paint for metal furniture

 I have used a few different Rustoleum spray paints for my various painted outdoor metal furniture projects.
-Depending on your project there are a few things to consider before deciding on what spray paint is right for your outdoor furniture. two keys are, what color and what finish are you going for?
-You can see my Easy steps to Repurposed Patio Furniture where I used a different color and finish for these.
+Depending on your project, there are a few things to consider before deciding on what spray paint is right for your outdoor furniture.
+Two keys are: what color and what finish are you going for?
+You can see my Easy steps to Repurposed Patio Furniture, where I used a different color and finish for these.

 - flat- dries flat with a matte finish, no sheen.